Integration overview¶

 1. Starting point: openwrt-tests ecosystem¶

-Before the FCEFyN lab existed, openwrt-tests already operated a global testing infrastructure:
+Before the FCEFyN lab existed, openwrt-tests already operated a distributed testing infrastructure:

-- A VM in a datacenter (public IP) runs a
+- A VM in a datacenter (public IP) acts as an SSH gateway (

-labgrid-coordinatorand a pool of GitHub Actions self-hosted runners. - Remote labs contributed by developers around the world each run a
+global-coordinatorhostname).
+GitHub Actions runners (GitHub-hosted,ubuntu-latest) reach remote labs through this VM via WireGuard. - Remote labs contributed by developers around the world each run a

 flowchart TD